-Breakthroughs in quantum computing, communications, and sensing could upend existing security and economic paradigms.
-To counter the risk of adversaries achieving surprise breakthroughs, U.S. policymakers must understand the state of quantum research, adversary goals, and domestic innovation.
+Developments in quantum information science and technology could reshape U.S. security.
+To counter the risk of adversaries achieving surprise breakthroughs in quantum computing, sensing, and communications, U.S. policymakers must understand the state of quantum research, adversary goals, and the state of domestic innovation.
 The Tech Program conducts cutting-edge policy research to develop a roadmap to ensure America’s long-term competitiveness in quantum computing, sensing, and communications.

 Quantum Team